local-nero/platinumwiki/README.md

 # What belongs in each folder?

-Each dated folder should contain documentation for everything added, changed, or removed that day.
+Each dated folder contains documentation for everything added, changed, or removed that day.

 Examples include: